npes87184/Taiwan_Radiation/README.md

 ###1.2
 * fix if device reboot then need restart app to restart service
 * mapView will use GPS to support show
-* optimize some code let it more stable
 * add setting activity icon

 ###1.1